 When should you worry about puppy diarrhea?

-It can be normal for puppies to have diarrhea in certain cases, like if they are under stress or if they are getting used to a new diet.
-Keeping contextual awareness top of mind helps pet parents to determine what’s normal and what might warrant a vet visit.
+It can be normal for puppies to have diarrhea in certain cases, like if they are under stress, just went through deworming, could be dealing with an illness, or if they are getting used to a new diet.
+Keeping contextual awareness top of mind helps pet parents determine what’s normal and what might warrant a vet visit.